• Free Tours

 Immense in size, with a sea of seats surrounding the pristine pitch, it is the largest soccer stadium in Europe.

-It comes equipped with its own museum stocked with memorabilia, photos, trophies and a good insight into the history of the team.
+It comes equipped with a museum stocked with memorabilia, photos, trophies and a good insight into the history of the team.

 There are a variety of tickets and tours available so check their website carefully to see what suits you.